 Perhaps equally important is the adequacy of health care services.
 Barbados, while having some limitations in this regard, has a health care system that meets international standards in areas such as eye, heart, and plastic surgery.
 In addition, given Barbados’ accessibility as discussed above, and in extreme cases the readily availability of Air Ambulance service, high net worth individuals can confidently seek out health insurance coverage suitable to their age and circumstances which will enable them to seek non-routine health services onshore from the service provider of their choice.

 Consideration should be given to exchange restrictions or any other restrictions that might make it difficult or very expensive to remove cash or investments from a jurisdiction.
 While exchange controls do apply in Barbados at present, in practice, these have rarely proven a deterrent to investment of residence in Barbados.

-All of these factors, plus the naturally welcoming character of the Bajan people, have made Barbados the choice of country of residence for an increasing number high net worth individuals from less “tax friendly” countries.
+All of these factors, plus the naturally welcoming character of the Bajan people, have made Barbados the choice of country of residence for an increasing number of high net worth individuals from less “tax-friendly” countries.
 And the weather isn’t bad either!